 Very often, the global debate conflates all forms of FGC despite marked differences in the severity and extent of the procedures carried out in different communities.
 In academic literature, and in popular imagination, female cutting is often taken as one homogeneous practice which is generally pictured as a horrendously violating event.
 However, WHO identifies 4 types of cutting practices that range from a prick to the clitoral hood to infibulation, a narrowing of the vaginal opening through the creation of a ‘seal.’
 The actual practice can lie somewhere between these descriptors or be a combination of one or more types.

-In this commentary, we critique a recent report on FGC and the Dawoodi Bohra community conducted in India .
+In this commentary, we critique a recent report on FGC and the Dawoodi Bohra community conducted in India by WeSpeakOut.
 All three authors of this commentary have clear positions against the practice of female cutting.
 However, in order to critique this report, we have attempted neutrality by including opinions from within the Pakistani Bohra community in our commentary.
 We have also looked at literature from both sides of the debate and have sought to present opposing viewpoints as we discuss the report in question.
 Throughout our commentary, we have used the term ‘cutting’ (FGC) because we see it as more neutral than either the pejorative term ‘mutilation’ or the favourable word ‘circumcision.’
 We have also used the word khafd interchangeably with FGC, because this is the name given to the practice by the Bohra community.

 We first provide a critique of the methods that the report employs, and then comment on specific sections addressed within the report, informed not only by relevant literature but also by our informal conversations with the Bohra community in Pakistan.
+These conversations are not in the nature of research, but are intended to enrich the discussion by bringing in perspectives from this part of the subcontinent.

 Critique of Methodology